the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 ### Work in progress...

 As I mentioned early, this guide is a work in progress.
 I intend to go back to Seoul many times and will continue updating this guide in the future.
 But this is a good start for you to start exploring this beautiful city and eat your way through its exciting architecture.
 [The map](#map) includes all of the above, with photos for easy browsing while on the go.
-Also, some of the food recommendations from the guide plus many others are also included.
+Also, some of the food recommendations from the guide plus many others are included.
 If you like this guide, please share it!
 And any comments, corrections, and suggestions are always welcome.